therevoman/docker-postfix/README.md

 ### Relaying messages through your Gmail account

 Please note that Gmail does not support using your password with non-OAuth2 clients.
-You will need to either enable [Less secure apps](https://support.google.com/accounts/answer/6010255?hl=en) in your account and assign an "app password" or [configure postfix support for XOAuth2 authentication](#xoauth2_client_id-xoauth2_secret-xoauth2_initial_access_token-and-xoauth2_initial_refresh_token).
+You will need to either enable [Less secure apps](https://support.google.com/accounts/answer/6010255?hl=en) in your account and assign an "app password", or [configure postfix support for XOAuth2 authentication](#xoauth2_client_id-xoauth2_secret-xoauth2_initial_access_token-and-xoauth2_initial_refresh_token).
 You'll also need to use (only) your email as the sender address.